NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

 <h6>Please note that this project is non-profit and intended solely to simulate a real-life scenario for educational purposes.
 The data scraped from NBA.com and Basketball.Realgm.com has not been used for any commercial purposes.
 The scenario of a scouting agency is entirely fictional, created to fulfill the requirements of a data capstone project.</h6>

-<h2>🛠️</h2>
+<h2> Don´t be too harsh on us yet... 🛠️</h2>

-The project has been finalised.
-Full project description shall follow shortly :hammer:.
+The project has been finalised and code is available, however certain parts of code shall be   Full project description shall follow shortly :hammer:.
 Stay tuned!